- Applying to study

 The Fee Higher Education Loan Programme (FEE-HELP) provides financial assistance for the payment of tuition fees by eligible full fee paying students.
 Please refer to the Study Assist (opens in a new window) website for more information.

 Final grades are awarded at the completion of a unit.
 A table explaining the different grades is available on the results webpage.

 There are a number of food outlets on each campus.

-A Full Offer letter is made when an applicant has applied for a formal course of study at Western Sydney University.
+A Full Offer letter is sent when an International applicant has applied for a formal course of study at Western Sydney University.

 This letter will state the following: